microsoft/evodiff/README.md

 which contains 401,381 MSAs for 140,000 unique Protein Data Bank (PDB) chains and 16,000,000 UniClust30 clusters.
 The intrinsically disordered regions (IDR) data was obtained from the [Reverse Homology GitHub](https://github.com/alexxijielu/reverse_homology/).

-For the scaffolding structural motifs task, we provide pdb and fasta files used for conditionally generating sequences in the [examples/scaffolding-pdbs](https://github.com/microsoft/evodiff/tree/main/examples/scaffolding-pdbs) folder.
+For the scaffolding structural motifs task, we use the baselines compiled in RFDiffusion.
+We provide pdb and fasta files used for conditionally generating sequences in the [examples/scaffolding-pdbs](https://github.com/microsoft/evodiff/tree/main/examples/scaffolding-pdbs) folder.
 We also provide
 We provide pdb files used for conditionally generating MSAs in the [examples/scaffolding-msas](https://github.com/microsoft/evodiff/tree/main/examples/scaffolding-msas) folder.

 To access the UniRef50 test sequences, use the following code: